 Think about how you want to show up for yourself, what actions can help get you there, and the ways alcohol prohibits your progress.

-As you introduce healthy activities and coping mechanisms into your life, you might find that alcohol becomes less important to you.
+As you introduce healthy activities, alcohol alternatives, and productive coping mechanisms into your life, you will likely find that alcohol becomes less important to you.
 As you change your drinking habits, it’s important to check in with yourself and your needs.
 You may decide that abstaining from alcohol is the best course of action for you, or you may decide that being able to drink in moderation is a realistic long-term goal.
 Whatever the case, we’re here to support you in a way that makes you feel empowered and confident.

 6. Invest in a Tailored Solution